 Adventure Travel Trade Association

 The Adventure Travel Trade Association (ATTA) is driven to help adventure tourism businesses and destinations worldwide succeed.
 They serve over 800 members, generating opportunities that drive new customers, lower costs and increase returns on investment.
 They implement industry standards, face and address thorny issues, tackle initiatives that get adventure travel in front of the mainstream culture, and work to get others who should be investing in this industry educated about who the adventure traveler is, and the responsibilities we share to protect the people and places we visit.
-The ATTA works to ensure the sustainable development of the adventure tourism industry, with our sights set on people, planet and profit.
-IMBA's corporate members receive a generous discount on ATTA membership.
+The ATTA works to ensure the sustainable development of the adventure tourism industry, with sights set on people, planet and profit.

 America Bikes Coalition

 America Bikes is dedicated to increasing the current level of $4.5 billion in bicycle-related funding for the 2009 federal transportation bill.
 Members of the America Bikes Coalition include IMBA, the Adventure Cycling Association, Association of Pedestrian and Bicycle Professionals, Bikes Belong Coalition, League of American Bicyclists, National Center for Bicycling and Walking, Rails-to-Trails Conservancy and Thunderhead Alliance.

 Association of Outdoor Recreation and Education (AORE)

 AORE provides opportunities for professionals and students in the field of outdoor recreation and education to exchange information, promote the preservation and conservation of the natural environment, and address issues common to college, university, community, military, and other not-for-profit outdoor recreation and education programs.
 IMBA and AORE formed an alliance in 2011 to promote each others educational offerings and to support outdoor programs in devloping mountain bike resources and a connection to bike and trails advocacy.